By Herman Graaff, Head of Model Validation, de Volksbank

-What for you are the benefits of attending a conference like the Model Risk Management Summit and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the Model Risk Management Summit?

 Within the bank, we are continuously striving to adopt new regulations into our validation practices in an efficient way.
 Conferences like the Model Risk Management Summit help to gain industry insights and sometimes offer a benchmark on the level of maturity of our model risk approach.

 Why is an adequate multi-risk and compliant MRM framework so crucial for retail banks?

 Over the last few years, developments like the introduction of IFRS 9, the supervisory involvement in the TRIM and new regulation on IRRBB and ICAAP / ILAAP have increased the workload of Model Validation significantly.
 In order to use available resources efficiently, it is important to be flexible in defining model management requirements for each model types.
 At the same time, supervisors expect that any differentiation in internal processes are made transparent.
 This requires a clear design of the model risk management process and a proper embedding in policies, risk reporting and decision making.

 In your opinion, what key considerations need to be made when embedding the validation function within the three lines of defence?